 Apparently, Frank Robinson, the editor of Rogue thought highly of the piece and asked Ted White to do another piece on another famous riot that took place at Washington Square in the Spring of 1961.
 That story appeared as Balladeers and Billy Clubs.

-Although those two pieces appear to be un-digitized, there are many other accounts of the 1961 beatnik riot that took place on Sunday, 9 Apr 1961.
+You can read Ted White’s Rogue articles online, and there are many other accounts of the 1961 beatnik riot that took place on Sunday, 9 Apr 1961.
 For example, Dangerous Minds had a good piece by Paul Gallagher on the events of that day with a highlight on Izzy Young, who ran the Folklore Center on MacDougal Alley.

 Dan Drasin is also mentioned, as the filmmaker who borrowed Ed Pennybacker’s camera and recorded the historic scenes.
 Drasin’s video is now posted on Youtube, if you’re curious to know more about the beatnik riots of 1961: